 Depending on their size, companies will have more or less flexibility when implementing new technological processes.
 Thus, the largest companies require a profound change to successfully face this process, a change that must reach all sides of the company and should not leave any section isolated.

-For Daniel Cano, Cloud Native Engineering and Transformation Manager at LafargeHolcim IT EMEA, digital transformation is a complex process that should be managed in order to be successful: “In a company like ours with codified procedures and processes, transformation means stepping away from the comfort zone and this, if not managed properly, can block the innovation.
+For Daniel Cano, Cloud Native Engineering and Transformation Manager at LafargeHolcim EMEA Digital Center, digital transformation is a complex process that should be managed in order to be successful: “In a company like ours with codified procedures and processes, transformation means stepping away from the comfort zone and this, if not managed properly, can block the innovation.
 Leading the digital transformation requires time to evaluate new technologies and means changes in working routines and roles; the structure should be fluid to be able to use the collective skill set of the organization.

 Talent acquisition is fundamental to achieve success in the process of digital transformation.
 There is a need for active people, trained to learn, experiment, adapt and, above all, with the ability to work in a team and achieve group goals.